 FREE INFOGRAPHIC DOWNLOAD: PREVENTING BONE STRESS INJURIES IN RUNNERS

-Stay tuned for Part 2 where I will discuss recovery timelines and treatment strategies for bone stress injuries in runners.
+Check out Part 2: Treating Bone Stress Injuries where I discuss recovery timelines and treatment strategies for bone stress injuries in runners.

 - Bennell, KL, Malcolm, SA, Thomas, SA, Wark, JD, & Brukner, PD.
 The Incidence and Distribution of Stress Fractures in Competitive Track and Field Athletes: A Twelve-Month Prospective Study.
 The American Journal of Sports Medicine.
 1996; 24(2), 211–217.

 - Dobrindt O, Hoffmeyer B, Ruf J, et al. Estimation of return-to-sports-time for athletes with stress fracture – an approach combining risk level of fracture site with severity based on imaging.
 BMC Musculoskelet Disord.
 2012;13(1):139.

 - Fredericson M, Bergman AG, Hoffman KL, Dillingham MS. Tibial Stress Reaction in Runners: Correlation of Clinical Symptoms and Scintigraphy with a New Magnetic Resonance Imaging Grading System.
 Am J Sports Med.
 1995;23(4):472-481.

 - Galbraith RM, Lavallee ME.
 Medial tibial stress syndrome: conservative treatment options.
 Curr Rev Musculoskelet Med.
 2009;2(3):127-133.

 - Kahanov L, Eberman L, Games K, Wasik M. Diagnosis, treatment, and rehabilitation of stress fractures in the lower extremity in runners.
 Open Access J Sports Med.
 2015; 6:87-95.